scotttyso/intersight-tools/README.ezimm.md

 ### IMPORTANT NOTES

 Take notice of the `ezi.yaml` extension on the files.
-This is how the  `data.utils_yaml_merge.model` is configured to recognize the files that should be imported with the module.
+This is how the  YAML schema will recognize the files as part of the library.

 The Structure of the YAML files is very flexible.
-You can have all the YAML Data in a single file or you can have it in multiple individual folders like is shown in this module.
-The important part is that the `data.utils_yaml_merge.model` is configured to read the folders that you put the Data into.
+You can have all the YAML Data in a single file or you can have it in multiple individual folders like is shown in the easy-imm repository.

-When defining Identity reservations under a server profile.
-See example in `profiles` folder.
-Note the flag in the example with `ignore_reservations`.
-Reservation records are ephimeral.
-Meaning that as soon as the reservation is assigned to a server profile, the identity reservation record is removed from the API.
-Thus, after you run the first plan and the identities are created, this flag should be configured to `true` or you need to remove the reservations from the servers.
-Either way the reservations will only work on the first apply.
-Subsequent applies with the reservations defined will cause the plan/apply to fail due to the identity being consumed.

 ## YAML Schema Notes for auto-completion, Help, and Error Validation:

 If you would like to utilize Autocompletion, Help Context, and Error Validation, `(HIGHLY RECOMMENDED)` make sure the files all utilize the `.ezi.yaml` file extension.

-And Add the Following to YAML: Schemas in Visual Studio Code: Settings > Search for YAML: Schema: Click edit in `settings.json`.
+And Add the Following to `YAML: Schemas`.
+In Visual Studio Code: Settings > Settings > Search for `YAML: Schema`: Click edit in `settings.json`.
 In the `yaml.schemas` section:

 ```bash
 "https://raw.githubusercontent.com/terraform-cisco-modules/easy-imm/main/yaml_schema/easy-imm.json": "*.ezi.yaml"